uroshima/Peter-s-hungry/README.md

 * game.js: this script will handle the updating and rendering of the canvas elements.

-* food.js: this script will handle the logic of the food-items elements of the game.
+* circle.js: this script will handle the logic of the food-items elements of the game.

-* peter.js: this script will handle the logic of Peter as an element of the game.
+* player.js: this script will handle the logic of Peter as an element of the game.

-* util.js: this script will handle the logic of the moving elements of the game.

 ### Implementation Timeline